5 Ways Web Animation Can Improve the User Experience

 Our web designers and developers are loving the challenges and opportunities that animation design brings to the table, and our UX researchers enjoy how long it keeps people engaged on the page!
 There’s a variety of techniques that can be used to incorporate interactive content throughout a website, so we’re going to review a few of our favorite examples and the top reasons to invest the extra time into an animation website.

 Why is web animation an important UX design trend?

 People get excited about interactive web design because the human eye is attracted to motion.
 When we see movement involved in a design, we react to those visual cues and look forward to what’s going to happen next.
-In the same way that a video in more likely to grab your attention on a social media feed, interactive sites following the latest UX design trends are going to stand out and demand your attention.
+In the same way that a video in more likely to grab your attention on a social media feed, interactive sites following web design trends are going to stand out and demand your attention.

 1. Interactive Web Designs Keep People Interested

 Animation design can be used to quickly engage a user and create excitement around the subject of the content.
 If you’re looking for a fun way to stand out from the crowd online, tell your brand’s story and try to incorporate web animation.
 UX storytelling can be used to encourage your visitors to keep scrolling and exploring your site.

 This animation website captivates their visitors using a central theme and animation designs to keep you interested in what’s coming next.
 Species in Pieces puts together the shapes of endangered animals to get people excited about an overlooked topic.
 Check out their interactive site to see all 30 animated species.

 This brand welcomes their users with a web animation that’s a fun play-on-words with their name.
 Since this platform is a place where designers can share their creative work with each other, it makes sense that the dribble site utilizes animation and other UX design trends.